juju/juju/doc/provisioning.md

     are collapsed into a single value and stored for the unit.
-(To be clear: at the moment the unit is created, the current service and model constraints will be combined such that every constraint not set on the service is taken from the model (or left unset, if not specified at all).
+(To be clear: at the moment the unit is created, the current service and model constraints will be combined such that every constraint not set on the service is taken from the model, or left unset if not specified at all).
   * when a machine is being added in order to host a given unit, it copies its constraints directly from the unit.